aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 1. Paste the following IAM policy statements for S3 access.
 After pasting, you will need to go **replace the bucket name** listed in all caps with your bucket name (a total of 4 times).

 	> Be sure to leave the parts of the resource names before and after the replacement value alone and not accidentally modify them.

+	> The following policy makes use of IAM policy variables where *${aws:userid}* represents the current authenticated user's unique Cognito identity ID.
+This policy's effective permissions will allow all authenticated users to read objects from the root of the bucket and any /protected path, but only allow users to read their own private sub-path and write to their sub-path within the protected path.
+These are default paths that are integrated with AWS Amplify to easily set [file access levels](https://aws-amplify.github.io/docs/js/storage#file-access-levels).

 	```
 	{